translate/pootle/docs/server/fabric_commands.rst

 This command:

-- Runs :pc:`initdb` to initialize the database
+- Runs :djadmin:`initdb` to initialize the database

 Examples: